 ”..the community agreed with….”

-When you read these sentences, hear these above phrases or even speak these words to those in your practice spaces, a particular set of images, ideas and actions are brought to mind: perhaps a smiling, but determined woman carrying a heavy load; a group of children playing in a desolate street; maybe a modest, but proud home-owner posing against a humble dwelling as the sun sets in the distance…(see more on this type of spatial-romanticism here: ) No?
+When one read these sentences captured in the above picture, hears these When one reads these sentences captured in the above picture, hears these phrases, or even shares these words in your practice or institutional spaces, a particular set of images, ideas, and actions are brought to mind.
+Perhaps a smiling, but determined woman carrying a heavy load; a group of laughing children playing in a desolate street; maybe a modest – but proud – homeowner standing against a ‘humble’ dwelling as the sun sets in the distance…(see more on this type of spatial-romanticism here: ) No?
 What imagery appears in your mind’s eye?

-The answer to this question would largely be dependent on your social upbringing, your experiences growing up and your demographic background.
-As a South African, I would argue that when we generally talk about ‘community’, we are at some level describing a tightly knit group of similar people: most likely economically struggling, bound together through social or cultural circumstance and working together to overcome a series of socio-economic circumstances and events set in a deeply unequal world– but I would confidently guess that when we use this term, we are describing a group of people who are primarily not white and disadvantaged on some level.
+The answer to this question would largely be dependent on your social upbringing, your experiences growing up and demographic background.
+As a South African, I would argue that when we generally talk about ‘community’, we are at some level describing a tightly knit group of similar people: most likely economically struggling, bound together through difficult social or cultural circumstance and working together to overcome a series of socio-economic circumstances and events set in a deeply unequal world– but most likely I would confidently guess that when we use this term, we are describing a group of people who are primarily not white presenting and who face discrimination or disadvantage on some societal level.

-Just a quick and important disclaimer*: I don’t for one moment deny that values of social cohesion and collective identity exist across the many groupings of socially and spatially marginalized people and believe strongly in the power of any grouping of people’s bonds towards not only overcoming difficult circumstance but to changing whole societies.
-I recognize that this term, when used with integrity, clarity and intent to describe and celebrate actual ‘communities’ is an important acknowledgement of people’s shared identities and can be a powerful call-to-arms for many social or grassroots movements.
-In addition, I recognize that in South Africa we are often speaking between languages, cultural norms and in general certain words and terms are inherently multi-faceted and can cover overlapping concepts.
+When reading this last statement, I’m sure many of those who have engaged in dedicated socially focused ‘community work’ will disagree and even possibly feel offended by such a general statement.
+Towards which I would like to state that I do not for one moment deny that the values of social cohesion and collective identity exist across the many groupings of socially and spatially marginalized people.
+I believe strongly in the power of any grouping of people’s cohesion towards not only overcoming difficult circumstance but to changing whole societies.
+I recognize that this term, when used with integrity, clarity and intent to describe and celebrate actual ‘communities’ is an important acknowledgement of people’s collective identities and can be a powerful call to arms for social and grassroots movements.
+In addition, I recognize that in South Africa – and I’m sure in other socially fragmented spaces – we are often speaking between languages, cultural norms and in general certain words and terms are inherently multi-faceted and can cover overlapping concepts.

-This article is not to dissuade anyone from using this term, from working with disadvantaged groups of people nor to speak against groupings of people in difficult socio-spatial circumstance; this point is being made to better articulate the nature and complexity involved with working the spatial development sector, and hopefully by the end of this reading, to offer some suggestions on how those of us working in this sector can work through this complexity more effectively and responsibly.
+This article is really not meant to dissuade anyone from using this term, from working with groups of people nor to speak against groupings of people in difficult socio-spatial circumstance; this point is being made to better articulate the nature and complexity that makes up this type work and hopefully by the end of this reading, to offer some suggestions on how those of us working in this sector can work through this complexity more effectively and responsibly.

 With this in mind, my initial concern in the way the term ‘community’ is conceptualized and used in South African spatial development, lies in how there exists a dangerous duality in how his term can be wielded by both marginalized groups to unify around common causes as well as less well-meaning private sector entities, politicians or even xenophobic groupings of the very ‘communities’ that are working towards overcoming a difficult situation to commit or support exclusionary and prejudiced collective acts.